What is Golfer’s Elbow?

-An injury to the site of origin of the muscles that flexes the wrist and fingers is termed as Golfer’s Elbow or Medial Epicondylitis.
-The site of origin of these muscles in on the inner aspect of elbow, the bony bump on the inside of elbow, known as Medial epicondyle.
+An injury to the site of origin of the muscles that flex the wrist and fingers is termed as Golfer’s Elbow or Medial Epicondylitis.
+The site of origin of these muscles in on the inner aspect of the elbow, the bony bump on the inside of the elbow, known as Medial epicondyle.

-Golfer’s elbow as the name suggest is seen in golfers.
+As the name suggests it is seen in Golfers.
 However, it can affect anyone within the age group of 25-55 years involved in repetitive manual work where gripping is involved.
 Males and females are affected equally.

 What are the Signs and Symptoms of Golfer’s elbow?

-- Pain on the inner aspect of elbow and associated tender points in the muscle belly.
+- Pain on the inner aspect of the elbow and associated tender points in the muscle belly.

-- Stiffness in extending elbow after prolong rest,
+- Stiffness in extending elbow after prolonged rest,

 - Pain increases with constant gripping action,